epxlp/Genetics_short_course_2016/pract3_GWAS/answers/README.md

    ...
    ```

-Many are nearby SNPs and likely to be in LD, so there is probably only 6 independent associations.
+Many are nearby SNPs and likely to be in LD, so there is probably only 6 independent associations. <br>
 The next step would be to run a conditional analysis to test for secondary signals at each locus.

 > (7) What is the top signal?